Samoa country brief

 Australia's relations with Samoa are strong and productive, underpinned by our aid, defence cooperation program, the Samoa-Australia Police Partnership and people-to-people links.
 Australia's first representative was accredited in 1971 and a High Commission was established in Apia in 1977.

 Australia is the largest development partner to Samoa.
 Around 70 per cent of bilateral funding is provided directly to the Government of Samoa and is managed and accounted for using Samoa’s internal systems.
 Samoa’s governance is among the strongest in the Pacific.

-Australia is providing a total of $43.5 million in official development assistance to Samoa in 2012-13 under the Samoa-Australia Partnership for Development, which has four priority outcomes: improved governance and economic; improved health; improved education; and law and justice.
+Australia is providing a total of $45.8 million in official development assistance to Samoa in 2013-14 under the Samoa-Australia Partnership for Development, which focuses on better education and health services, and on improving governance, economic stability and law and justice.

 Australia has also responded quickly to support Samoa to recover in times of natural disasters.
-In 2009-10, an additional $12 million was provided to help Samoa respond to the devastating September 2009 tsunami.
-Following Cyclone Evan in December 2012 Australia provided $1.65 million for immediate humanitarian assistance.
-In February 2013, Australia’s Foreign Minister Senator Bob Carr announced a further $7 million to assist in the reconstruction and repair of schools and health facilities damaged or destroyed by the cyclone.
-Further information about Australia’s development assistance program to Samoa can be found on the AusAID website.
+In 2009-10, $12 million was provided to help Samoa respond to a devastating September 2009 tsunami.
+Australia is assisting Samoa to recover from Cyclone Evan which struck in December 2012.
+Australia provided immediate humanitarian relief goods and funding.
+Australian Civilian Corps specialists assisted Samoa to assess the economic impacts and reconstruction costs and are assisting with longer term recovery.
+Former Foreign Minister Senator Carr announced $7 million in February 2013 for repair and reconstruction of schools and healthcare facilities bringing total funding for the response to just over $9 million. .
+Further information about Australia’s development assistance program to Samoa can be found on Australian Aid.